andr-ew/nest_/study/study4.md

 # metadata

-in the grid demo in the last study script, you might've seen some extra data points being printed beyond. grid action functions receive additional arguments beyond `value` let's touch base on what those are and how they can be used in the case of momentary:
+in the grid demo in the last study script, you might've seen some extra data points being printed beyond `value`. grid action functions receive additional arguments - let's touch base on what those are and how they can be used in the case of `momentary`:
  ```
  n = nest_ {
     keyboard = _grid.momentary {
         x = { 1, 5 },
-        y = { 1, 4 },
+        y = 1,
         level = { 4, 15 },
         action = function(self, value, time, delta, added, removed, list)
             print('1. self')